cvenkatesan21/ISQA8086-Chaitra/assignment2/InformationSeeking.md

 * Which county has the record of the highest number of positive cases associated with the West Nile Virus?
 * Which year had the lowest number of positive cases associated with the West Nile Virus?
 * Which year had the highest number of positive cases associated with the West Nile Virus?
+* Is the seasonal weather change a cause to the increase or decrease in the west nile virus postitve cases?

 * Which five counties had the least number of positive cases associated with the West Nile Virus?

 ##### **APA Citation**